schisho5/FinalProject/README.md

 # Final Project README

-# "Trends and Relationships Between CO₂ Emissions and Temperature: A Global and Country Level Analysis"
+# Trends and Relationships Between CO₂ Emissions and Temperature: A Global and Country Level Analysis

 ## Overview